godotengine/godot/modules/game_help/Terrain3D/doc/docs/texture_painting.md

 =========================

 ## Texture List

 Terrain3D supports up to 32 texture sets.

+### Installing a Texture
+1. Once you've [created your textures](texture_prep.md), place them in your Godot project folder.
+2. Set the appropriate Import settings for them as defined in [compression formats](texture_prep.md#compression-format).
+3. Make a new texture slot in the `Textures` panel by clicking `Add New`.
-* In the `Textures` panel, click `Add New`.
-Drag your [prepared texture](texture_prep.md) for albedo+height into the albedo slot.
+4. Drag your texture file for albedo+height from the `FileSystem` panel into the albedo slot.
 Drag your normal+roughness texture into the normal slot.
-Name it, and adjust the other settings as needed.
+5. In the inspector, name the texture and adjust the other settings as needed.

+### Managing the Texture List
+* Unused texture slots take up memory with the default generated textures.
+Remove unused slots.
-* Right-click any texture in the list to bring it into edit mode.
+* Right-click any texture slot in the panel to bring it into edit mode.
-* Middle-click any texture to clear/delete it.
+* Middle-click any texture slot to clear or delete it.
 You can only delete the last texture in the list.
-* You can reorder the textures by changing the texture id.
-This will change the texture rendered in the viewport as it does not change the values painted on the control maps.
+* Reorder textures by changing the texture id.
+This will change the texture rendered in the viewport as it does not change the values painted on the control map.
+In the future we'll add image processing tools that will allow changing texture ids painted on the terrain.

 ## Texture Painting